RunestoneInteractive/RunestoneServer/source/Introduction/introduction.rst

 There are many kinds of exceptions that can be raised in addition to the ``RuntimeError`` shown above.
-See the Python reference manual for a list of all the available exception types, and for how to create your own.
+See the Python reference manual for a list of all the available exception types and for how to create your own.

 Defining Functions
 ~~~~~~~~~~~~~~~~~~